 In August of 2018, Baquer was granted an extended medical furlough.
 The regime has not granted his family's requests to permit Baquer to travel outside Iran to receive treatment.

 One of Baquer's sons, Babak Namazi, said in February 2021 that one year prior, Iran commuted his father's prison sentence to time already served.

-However, the regime still refuses to let Baquer leave Iran to get medical treatment.
-According to his lawyer, 80 percent of Baquer's primary artery to his brain is clogged, greatly increasing his chances of getting a stroke, and he needs a stent.
+Inability to Leave Iran